From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 “Sometimes I’m not sure which tier something is.”

-Ingrid: “When uncertain, ask yourself: Does this block someone’s work in the next 4 hours?
+“When you’re not sure, ask: Does this block someone’s work in the next 4 hours?
 If yes, Tier 1.
-Does someone need to know but can wait till the end of the day?
+Does someone need to know but can wait until the end of the day?
 Tier 2.
 Can I just do it?
 Tier 3.
-Default to lower tier unless urgent.”
+Default to the lower tier unless it is truly urgent.”

-Also: “What if I categorize wrong and something urgent gets delayed?”
+“What if I classify something wrong and an urgent issue is delayed?”

-Ingrid: “In 4 weeks, hasn’t happened yet.
-And protocol specifically says when uncertain about urgency, escalate up a tier.
-Built-in safety margin.”
+“In 4 weeks, that hasn’t happened.
+And the protocol says that when you’re unsure about urgency, you move it up a tier.
+There’s a built-in safety margin.”

 Week 4 Result: